ParadoxGene/Paradox-SVG/README.md

 make
 ```

-The c framework shared library will be in `build/paradox-svg/c_framework`
+The shared libraries will be in `build/paradox-shared`

-The c++ framework shared library will be in `build/paradox-svg/cpp_framework`
+The static libraries will be in `build/paradox-static`

 Build the tests:
 ```